 He adds that his role is also to care for the Gamma Knife technology itself.
 I do routine quality assurance testing on the machine to ensure that the radiation dose that we treatment plan is exactly what the Gamma Knife delivers with accuracy of less than one millimeter.

 Dr. Sejpal shares that this coordinated approach involves frequent communication and treatment planning for each patient.
 We have a weekly neuro-oncology meeting to discuss each Gamma Knife patients treatment plan.
 For this meeting, each medical discipline is represented, including neurosurgery, radiation oncology, neuro-oncology, neuroradiology, pathology, medical physics, otolaryngology (ENT), neuropathology and nursing.

 With the whole team in one room, we leverage each disciplines expertise to recommend the best modality and approach for each patients unique treatment, and sometimes, that leads us to recommend Gamma Knife, he continues.

 Dr. Sejpal explains that the coordinated care only begins there.
-If a patient is a candidate for this treatment, Florida Hospitals dedicated Gamma Knife coordinator works with him or her to arrange appointments with the medical team and help guide the patient throughout the entire treatment and recovery process.
+If a patient is a candidate for this treatment, AdventHealth's dedicated Gamma Knife coordinator works with him or her to arrange appointments with the medical team and help guide the patient throughout the entire treatment and recovery process.

 During Gamma Knife treatment, the radiation oncologist is present along with a nurse and medical physicist throughout the entire procedure; together, we make sure the proper radiation dose is being delivered in the right location and the patient is safe, says Dr. Sejpal.